Nikodem Popławski

 Nikodem Janusz Popławski (born March 1, 1975) is a Polish theoretical physicist, most widely noted for the hypothesis that every black hole could be a doorway to another universe and that the universe was formed within a black hole which itself exists in a larger universe.
-This hypothesis was listed by National Geographic and Science magazines among their top ten discoveries of 2010.
+This hypothesis was listed by National Geographic and Science magazines among their ten most-read stories of 2010.

 Black holes are edgeways

 Popławski's approach is based on the Einstein–Cartan theory of gravity which extends general relativity to matter with intrinsic angular momentum (spin).
 Spin in curved spacetime requires that the affine connection cannot be constrained to zero and its antisymmetric part, the torsion tensor, must be a variable in Hamilton's principle of stationary action which gives the field equations.
 Torsion gives the correct generalization of the conservation law for the total (orbital plus intrinsic) angular momentum to the presence of the gravitational field, but also modifies the Dirac equation for fermions.

 Gravitational effects of torsion on fermionic matter are significant at extremely high densities which exist inside black holes and at the beginning of the Universe.
 Popławski theorizes that torsion manifests itself as a repulsive force which causes fermions to be spatially extended and prevents the formation of a gravitational singularity within the black hole's event horizon.
 Because of torsion, the collapsing matter on the other side of the horizon reaches an enormous but finite density, explodes and rebounds, forming an Einstein-Rosen bridge (wormhole) to a new, closed, expanding universe.
 Quantum particle production in strong gravitational fields helps torsion to overcome shear.
 Analogously, the Big Bang is replaced by the Big Bounce before which the Universe was the interior of a black hole.
 This scenario generates cosmic inflation, which explains why the present Universe at largest scales appears spatially flat, homogeneous and isotropic.
 It may explain the arrow of time, solve the black hole information paradox, and explain the nature of dark matter.
 Torsion may also be responsible for the observed asymmetry between matter and antimatter in the Universe.
 The rotation of a black hole could influence the spacetime on the other side of its event horizon and result in a preferred direction in the new universe.
 Popławski suggests that the observed fluctuations in the cosmic microwave background might provide evidence for his hypothesis.